 |FMOC-Glu(biotinyl-PEG)-OH|| Uses FMOC-SPPS to prepare biotin-labeled peptides||Glutamic acid||1 g||$998||5027|

 |FMOC-Asp(biotinyl-PEG)-OH|| Uses FMOC-SPPS to prepare biotin-labeled peptides||Aspartic acid||100 mg||$205||5023|

 |FMOC-Asp(biotinyl-PEG)-OH|| Uses FMOC-SPPS to prepare biotin-labeled peptides||Aspartic acid||1 g||$998||5024|

-Reactive biotin derivatives contain reactive moieties, such as succinimidyl esters or maleimides, that facilitate the labeling of biotin onto proteins, antibodies and other macromolecules.
+Reactive biotin derivatives contain reactive moieties, such as succinimidyl esters or maleimides, that facilitate labeling biotin onto proteins, antibodies, and other macromolecules.
 When selecting a reactive biotin derivative, consider the following:

 - Solubility - this influences biotinylation of the target protein or macromolecule.

-- Spacer Arm Length (PEG) - enhance detection senstivity of the target protein and reduces steric hindrance.
+- Spacer Arm Length (PEG) - enhance detection sensitivity of the target protein and reduces steric hindrance.

 ReadiView™ Biotinylation Reagents